 Dreamers by Yuyi Morales

-Dreamers is Yuyi Morales’ personal journey of immigrating to the United States, not speaking English and then having to live here with her husband and young son in order to get her permanent resident status.
+Dreamers are Yuyi Morales’ personal journey of immigrating to the United States, not speaking English, and then having to live here with her husband and young son in order to get her permanent resident status.
 The public library became a refuge for them, both to expose them to English and to the world of picture books.
 I love how the books that were the most important to her are included in the illustrations.
 Yuyi also includes her book list in the back.
 This is a beautiful and powerful story of the dreams of immigrants. [picture book, ages 4 and up]

 Imagine! by Raúl Colón